-- > User Name/Password - Enter the User Name and Password provided by your ISP.
+- > WAN Port: Here allows you to select the WAN port to configure. - User Name/Password Enter the User Name and Password provided by your ISP.
 These fields are case-sensitive. - Connect on Demand You can configure the router to disconnect your Internet connection after a specified period of inactivity (Max Idle Time).
 If your Internet connection has been terminated due to inactivity, Connect on Demand enables the router to automatically re-establish your connection as soon as you attempt to access the Internet again.
-If you wish to activate Connect on Demand, click the radio button.
+If you wish to activate Connect on Demand, check the radio button and click Save to apply.

-1) If you want your Internet connection to remain active at all times, enter 0 in the Max Idle Time
+- If you want your Internet connection to remain active at all times, enter 0 in the Max Idle Time field.
+Otherwise, enter the number of minutes you want to have elapsed before your Internet connection terminates. - 2) Sometimes the connection can not be disconnected although you specify a time to Max Idle

-- field.
-Otherwise, enter the number of minutes you want to have elapsed before your Internet connection terminates. - 2) Sometimes the connection can not be disconnected although you specify a time to Max Idle Time.
-This is because there may still be active applications in the background, which may cause fee accounted by your ISP. - Connect Automatically - Connect automatically after the router is disconnected.
-To use this option, click the radio button. - Time-based Connecting You can configure the router to make it connect or disconnect based on time.
+Time.
+This is because there may still be active applications in the background, which may cause fee accounted by your ISP.

+- Connect Automatically Connect automatically after the router is disconnected.
+To use this option, click the radio button. - > Time-based Connecting You can configure the router to make it connect or disconnect based on time.
 Enter the start time in HH:MM for connecting and end time in HH:MM for disconnecting in the Period of Time fields.